Roomy

 How might we make living and communicating with roommates less stressful?

 I looked into and tried existing apps targeted toward roommates.
 The overarching problem I identified was that products were either too niche (Splitwise) or lacked depth (RoomMate).
-This informed my focus for Roomy: to create a product with sufficient — but overwhelming — depth, and enough of a breadth of functionality to make it truly valuable.
+This informed my focus for Roomy: to create a product with sufficient — but not overwhelming — depth, and enough of a breadth of functionality to make it actually useful.

 I then conducted interviews with people that had lived with roommates to learn more about their challenges and experiences.
 I asked questions to find out more about their pain points:

-I learned that 9 out of 10 of people interviewed were unsatisfied with their roommate situation.
+9 out of 10 people were unsatisfied with their roommate situation.

 From my interviews, I narrowed in on the sentiments that were frequently echoed to try to get to the root of these problems.